Silene dioica: Ecology

 The flowers are frequently visited by flies such as Rhingia campestris.
 The nectar of the flowers is utilised by bumblebees and butterflies, and several species of moth feed on the foliage.

-The flowers of red-campion along with a number of other Caryophyllaceae members, are very susceptible to a smut (fungus) infection.
+The flowers of red-campion along with a number of other Caryophyllaceae members, are very susceptible to a smut infection.
 In this case by Microbotryum silenes-dioicae known as anther-smut which appears as a mass of brown spores in the mouth of the flower where the anthers would normally be.